-If the IRS believes that it is unlikely to collect more in the future -- so that accepting less now is in its best interest -- it will likely accept your offer in compromise.
-For more information, see Nolo's article Using an Offer in Compromise to Settle a Tax Bill.
+If the IRS believes that it is unlikely to collect more in the future (so that accepting less now is in its best interest), it will likely accept your offer in compromise.

 If your business's financial situation is truly dire, you can request to be temporarily placed on "uncollectible" status.
-If the IRS agrees, it will leave you alone for a certain period of time.
-You will still owe the tax and penalties (and interest will accumulate), but the IRS will not engage in collection efforts against you during this time.
+If the IRS agrees, it will leave you alone for a certain amount of time.
+You will still owe the tax and penalties (and interest will accumulate), but the IRS won't engage in collection efforts against you during this time.

-For all the tips and strategies you need to deal with the IRS, including how to work out a payment plan and fill out an offer in compromise, get Stand Up to the IRS, by Frederick W. Daily (Nolo).
+For all the tips and strategies you need to deal with the IRS, including how to work out a payment plan and fill out an offer in compromise, get Stand Up to the IRS, by Frederick W. Daily and Stephen Fishman (Nolo).